laundmo/click_params/docs/api.md

 - `param_type`: the click type used to convert each item of the string passed as option or argument.
 - `separator`: the string used to delimit each item of the string.
 - `name`: the name used in the error message to specify the type of the parameter, if it is not provided, the `name` class attribute will be used instead.
-- `ignore_empty`: when this flag is True, will treat empty strings as empty lists.
-This is useful when we want empty list to be our default value.
+- `ignore_empty`: a flag when set to True will tell a list param type to treat an empty string like an empty list.
+  This is useful when we want an empty list to be our default value.

 Below is the implementation of the `IntListParamType`.

 ````python
 import click
 from click_params import ListParamType

 class IntListParamType(ListParamType):
     name = 'int list'